vladinator1000/blog/content/blog/shader-editor-part-2-compiler.md

 This article is a continuation of [part 1](./shader-editor-part-1).
 It assumes the reader is familiar with the [WebGPU Fundamentals](https://webgpufundamentals.org/webgpu/lessons/webgpu-fundamentals.html).

-We now have the tools to create gorgeous designs.
+We now have the tools to express unique designs.
 They have the potential to run in any browser, because they're using WebGPU.
 To enable that, we need a compiler that can generate the JavaScript that will instruct browsers how to render our designs.

 A couple of runtime constraints for our programs before we start:
 - Don't waste memory.
 - Don't waste compute cycles.
+- No external dependencies.

 With those in mind, let's begin by taking a look at what information [wgsl_reflect](https://github.com/brendan-duncan/wgsl_reflect/) can give us.
 - How many compute entrypoints are there?